Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-\item[Case:] The value of $\sigma$ remains the same as the one in the previous year.
-In this case, we keep ${\mathcal R}$ as it is, which is the transformation of the one in the previous year, even though we compute \text{the invariant $\sigma$} using the differential saturation ${\mathcal D}{\mathcal R}$.
-We take our LGS (a priori only in ${\mathcal D}{\mathcal R}$) to be the transformation of the one in the previous year, which hence sits \text{inside of ${\mathcal R}$}.
+In this case, we keep ${\mathcal R}$ as it is, which is the transformation of the one in the previous year, even though we compute the invariant $\sigma$ using the differential saturation ${\mathcal D}{\mathcal R}$.
+We take our LGS (a priori only in ${\mathcal D}{\mathcal R}$) to be the transformation of the one in the previous year, which hence sits inside of ${\mathcal R}$.